Conor Casey

 Conor Patrick Casey (born July 25, 1981) is an American former soccer player.
-He played for 16 seasons, finishing his career with Columbus Crew SC, before turning to coaching with his former club Colorado Rapids.
+He played for 16 seasons as a forward, finishing his career with Columbus Crew SC, before turning to coaching with his former club Colorado Rapids.

 Playing career

 Youth and college

 Casey was born in New Hampshire, but moved to Colorado at age five, and considers Denver his hometown.
 He played soccer at Denver's South High School and went on to play two years of college soccer for the University of Portland from 1999 to 2000.
 In his first year at the University of Portland, Casey was named best player of the year.
 In 2000, he led the NCAA in scoring with twenty-three goals and seven assists.

 Professional

 After playing well in the 2000 Summer Olympics Casey signed a four-year contract with German club Borussia Dortmund.
 After finishing a year of playing with the club, Casey was loaned out in the 2001–02 season to Hannover 96, where he scored seven goals in nineteen games.
 The subsequent year, Casey stayed with Dortmund, but only saw action in four games, scoring one goal.
 In 2003–04, he was again loaned to a second division club, Karlsruher SC, scoring fourteen goals in thirty games.
-In 2004, Casey signed with Bundesliga club Mainz 05, but scored only two goals and struggled with injuries during two-and-a-half seasons with the club.
+In 2004, Casey signed with Bundesliga club Mainz 05, but scored only two goals and struggled with injuries during two and a half seasons with the club.

 After being released by Mainz, Casey returned to America and signed with Major League Soccer.
-Casey was originally allocated to Toronto FC and after 2 games with 0 goals and 0 assists, he was traded to his hometown club, Colorado Rapids, on April 19, 2007, in exchange for Riley O'Neill and an undisclosed amount of allocation money.
+Casey was originally allocated to Toronto FC and after two games with no goals and no assists, he was traded to his hometown club, Colorado Rapids, on April 19, 2007, in exchange for Riley O'Neill and an undisclosed amount of allocation money.